 In 1971 we became a member of the Kettle Moraine Parish with 6 local churches sharing the services of pastors and programs.

 The Parish dissolved in 2006 and we were determined to again give the effort needed to find a new relationship with ourselves, our neighbors, and our community.
+We employed a full time minister until 2015 when we decided to collaborate with the First Congregational Church of Hartland, calling a joint pastor.
+We remain working in collaboration with Hartland UCC and continue to enjoy a shared full time minister between both churches until today.
+This has strengthened our outreach, our mission and our ministry.
 We invite you to visit us.
 Join us in worship and see if this might be the right home for you in this area.